 As used in this document the words “we,” “our,” and “us” mean the financial institution and NYMBUS, Inc., the program partner responsible for managing the Neighbors Bank Online Savings Account, and the words “you” and “your” mean the account holder(s) and anyone else with the authority to deposit, withdraw, or exercise control over the funds in the account.
 However, this agreement does not intend, and the terms “you” and “your” should not be interpreted, to expand an individual’s responsibility for an organization’s liability.
 If this account is owned by a corporation, partnership or other organization, individual liability is determined by the laws generally applicable to that type of organization.
 The headings in this document are for convenience or reference only and will not govern the interpretation of the provisions.
 Unless it would be inconsistent to do so, words and phrases used in this document should be construed so the singular includes the plural and the plural includes the singular.

 LIABILITY - You agree, for yourself (and the person or entity you represent if you sign as a representative of another) to the terms of this account and the schedule of charges.
 You authorize us to deduct these charges, without notice to you, directly from the account balance as accrued.
 You will pay any additional reasonable charges for services you request which are not covered by this agreement.
 Each of you also agrees to be jointly and severally (individually) liable for any account shortage resulting from charges or overdrafts, whether caused by you or another with access to this account.
-This liability is due immediately, and can be deducted directly from the account balance whenever sufficient funds are available.
+This liability is due immediately, and we can deduct any amounts deposited into the account and apply those amounts to the shortage.
 You have no right to defer payment of this liability, and you are liable regardless of whether you signed the item or benefited from the charge or overdraft.

 You will be liable for our costs as well as for our reasonable attorneys’ fees, to the extent permitted by law, whether incurred as a result of collection or in any other dispute involving your account.
 This includes, but is not limited to, disputes between you and another joint owner; you and an authorized signer or similar party; or a third party claiming an interest in your account.
 This also includes any action that you or a third party takes regarding the account that causes us, in good faith, to seek the advice of an attorney, whether or not we become involved in the dispute.
 All costs and attorneys’ fees can be deducted from your account when they are incurred, without notice to you.